Equivariant vector bundles over quantum spheres: Singular vectors of

-The following fact will be important for our exposition. \begin{propn} For all $s\in \C$ such that $q^{2s}\in -q^{\Qbb}$, the operator $\pi(s)$ is invertible on every finite dimensional module. \end{propn} \begin{proof} Immediate corollary of (\ref{Zhb_fact}) since $\mu(h)\in \Z$ and $q$ is not a root of unity. \end{proof}
+We consider finite-dimensional $U_q\bigl(\s\l(2)\bigr)$-modules whose weights belong to $q^\Z$.
+Then the following fact is important for our exposition. \begin{propn} For all $s\in \C$ such that $q^{2s}\in -q^{\Qbb}$, the operator $\pi(s)$ is invertible on every finite-dimensional module. \end{propn} \begin{proof} Immediate corollary of (\ref{Zhb_fact}) since $\mu(h)\in \Z$ and $q$ is not a root of unity. \end{proof}